Board of Trustees

 Photo: CMHR, Aaron Cohen

 Jocelyn Formsma is the Chief Executive Officer of the National Association of Friendship Centres (NAFC).
-Ms. Formsma is a member of the Moose Cree First Nation in Treaty #9 territory in Northern Ontario.
-She holds an Honours Bachelor of Social Sciences, a Juris Doctorate from the University of Ottawa and is called to the Bar of Ontario.
-Ms. Formsma has over 20 years of work and volunteer experience building strong relationships and advocacy with Indigenous peoples.
+A member of the Moose Cree First Nation in Treaty #9 territory in Northern Ontario, she holds an Honours Bachelor of Social Sciences, a Juris Doctorate from the University of Ottawa and is called to the Bar of Ontario.
+Jocelyn has over 20 years of work and volunteer experience building strong relationships and advocacy with Indigenous peoples.
 She has worked in areas of social justice, media (radio and film), child welfare reform, youth engagement, and Indigenous children’s rights with and for numerous Indigenous and First Nations organizations.
-In addition, Ms. Formsma serves as a Board Member of the Indigenous Bar Association, is a founder of the Morningstar Fund, an advisor to the Ontario Indigenous Youth Partnership Project, and a Board of Trustee member of the Canadian Museum for Human Rights.
+In addition, she serves as a Board Member of the Indigenous Bar Association, is a founder of the Morningstar Fund and an advisor to the Ontario Indigenous Youth Partnership Project.
 She has served as a long‐time member and past Board Member of the National Indian Child Welfare Association, and past Board Member and Chairperson of the Aboriginal Peoples Television Network.
-As Chief Executive Officer of the NAFC, Ms. Formsma brings her legal training and passion for access to justice to her work with Indigenous peoples in urban environments and the Friendship Centre Movement towards innovative, positive and effective systemic change for Indigenous peoples.
+As Chief Executive Officer of the NAFC, Jocelyn brings her legal training and passion for access to justice to her work with Indigenous peoples in urban environments and the Friendship Centre Movement towards innovative, positive and effective systemic change for Indigenous peoples.

 Pardeep Singh Nagra